PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `links = HTML.select(page, "a")`

-Returns a list of elements matching specified selector.
+Returns a list of elements that match `selector`.
+The `html` argument can be either a document or an element node.

 ###### <function>HTML.select_one(html, selector)</function>

 Example: `content_div = HTML.select(page, "div#content")`

-Returns the first element matching specified selector, or `nil` if none are found.
+Returns the first element that matches `selector`, or `nil` if none are found.

 ###### <function>HTML.select_any_of(html, selectors)</function>

 Example: `link_or_pic = HTML.select_any_of(page, {"a", "img"})`

-Returns the first element matching any of specified selectors.
+Returns the first element that matches any of specified selectors.

 ###### <function>HTML.select_all_of(html, selectors)</function>

 Example: `links_and_pics = HTML.select_all_of(page, {"a", "img"})`

-Returns all elements matching any of specified selectors.
+Returns all elements that match any of specified selectors.

 ##### Checking if elements would match selectors